 Elsewhere, the last year also saw the FCA break new ground by commencing a criminal prosecution for alleged breaches of the Money Laundering Regulations 2007; its first criminal prosecution under the MLR and the first criminal prosecution under the MLR of a bank.
 In the context of a range of substantial regulatory fines recently imposed for breaches, this represents a further step in enforcing the anti-money laundering regime by recourse to criminal prosecution powers.
 The FCA’s target, NatWest, is charged with having failed to prevent money laundering by maintaining inadequate controls and oversight of a corporate client account.
 The FCA alleges that increasingly large cash deposits were made into the customer’s accounts amounting to a total of £365m of which approximately £264m was in cash.
 The recent changes to Crown Prosecution Service’s Guidance in respect of charging a section 330 Proceeds of Crime Act 2002 offence may be a further hint to practitioners that anti-money laundering issues will continue to be in ascendance in this area of practice.

 In short, whilst practitioners may have found themselves constrained by multiple lockdowns, the field of financial crime has certainly not been standing still.
 The landscape for those facing allegations of financial wrongdoing or criminal failings is as complex as ever.
 The potential developments ahead promise to make it no simpler.
 Both for corporates and individuals who face investigation and possible prosecution, early guidance to plot the right course will continue to prove critical to obtaining successful outcomes.

-Alison Pople QC & Aaron Watkins Cloth Fair Chambers
+Alison Pople KC & Aaron Watkins Cloth Fair Chambers